Foreign Earned Income Exclusion (FEIE)

 - Foreign Earned Income: The income you seek to exclude must be earned from working in a foreign country.
 This includes wages, salaries, and professional fees but does not include income from investments or passive sources.

-Understanding the Bona Fide Residence Test
+What is the the Bona Fide Residence Test?

 To pass the Bona Fide Residence Test, you must be a bona fide resident of a foreign country for an uninterrupted period that includes an entire tax year.
 For example, if you moved to Thailand or Italy on January 1, 2024, and plan to stay until at least December 31, 2024, you may qualify.